IMarkoMC/Tokens/README.md

 > Why did you "steal" my token?

 We did not.
-We helped you by making it invalid, so people that do the same thing as me but with a malicious intent don't abuse your token.
+We helped you by making it invalid, so people that do the same thing as us but with a malicious intent don't abuse your token.

 > Will you stop publishing our tokens?